Flamenco Guitar Lesson and interview with Berto Boyd

 Berto:

-We would blast our boom box during the skate sessions and someone always had a tape they wanted to pop in to get hyped on.
-We listened to a lot of Beastie Boys, Sex Pistols and Circle Jerks and when my sister’s heshen boyfriend and friends came over they insisted we listen to metal.
+We would blast our boom box during the skate sessions.
+Someone always had a tape they wanted to pop in to get hyped on.
+We listened to a lot of Beastie Boys, Sex Pistols and Circle Jerks.
+When my sister’s Heshen boyfriend and friends came over they insisted we listen to metal.

 My ear over the next few years was always pulled to whatever melodic finger-style stuff I could find.
-Mobile was’t exactly a place I would stumble across someone playing Classical or Flamenco so it would be a few more years till I discovered “the sound” I was looking for.
+Mobile was’t exactly a place I would stumble across someone playing Classical or Flamenco.
+As a result, it would be a few more years till I discovered “the sound” I was looking for.

-I learned by ear and through tabs a lot of quasi-Classical Metallica stuff like: Anesthesia, Call of Ktulu, Fade to Black, To Live is to Die etc., al.
+I learned by ear and through tabs a lot of quasi-Classical Metallica stuff.
+This included Anesthesia, Call of Ktulu, Fade to Black, To Live is to Die etc., al.

-Fast forward to the early 90’s I was living in Ventura, CA and my Mom and I would order CD’s from the Columbia House Collection until we finally stumbled across John Williams.
+Fast forward to the early 90’s I was living in Ventura, CA. My Mom and I would order CD’s from the Columbia House Collection until we finally stumbled across John Williams.
 Once I finally knew what Classical Spanish guitar was, we investigated and tracked down CDs by Segovia, Julian Bream etc.

-So around the same time I was listening to Classical guitar albums and picking stuff out by ear, my fate had finally arrived.
-As I was walking through Ventura College one day I stumbled upon a classy gentleman named Carlos Gonzales.
+So around the same time I was listening to Classical guitar albums and picking stuff out by ear.
+As it would turn out, my fate had finally arrived.
+I was walking through Ventura College one day and I stumbled upon a classy gentleman named Carlos Gonzales.
 He was playing Heitor Villa-Lobos and it stopped me dead in my tracks.

 Guitarist Paco De Lucia with Berto Boyd